grzesiek-galezowski/tdd-ebook/manuscript/060_Statement_First_Programming.md

 #### 3. Using static data inside production code

 Once in a while, you have to jump in and add some new Statements to some class Specification and some logic to the class itself.
-Let us assume that the class and its existing specification was written by someone else.
+Let's assume that the class and its existing specification was written by someone else.
 Imagine this code is a wrapper around your product XML configuration file.
 You decide to write your Statements AFTER applying